 The role of solution architects is much more practical.
-Basically, they take separate requirements to the global company’s infrastructure and work on turning these requirements into real solutions.
-In other words, solution architects create a bridge between planning at the enterprise level and development of specific software products that will help a company make these plans a reality.
+Basically, they take separate requirements to the global company’s infrastructure and turn these requirements into real solutions.
+In other words, solution architects create a bridge between planning at the enterprise level and developing specific software products that will help a company make these plans a reality.

 A software architect is another crucial person for most development projects.
-He or she provides technical leadership and makes decisions regarding the most crucial elements of a system being created.
-Usually, those are the elements that would be hard to change after they are implemented, as well as elements that may be related to failure risks.
+He or she provides technical leadership and makes decisions regarding the most crucial elements of a created system.
+Usually, those elements would be hard to change after they are implemented, and elements that may be related to failure risks.

-The main difference between the role of solution architect and the role of a software architect is that the latter deals with engineering issues only.
-At the same time, a solution architect is in charge of ensuring that a software product will solve a particular business problem within a company’s business strategy.
+The main difference between the role of solution architect and a software architect’s role is that the latter deals with engineering issues only.
+Simultaneously, a solution architect is in charge of ensuring that a software product will solve a particular business problem within a company’s business strategy.

 What projects require a solution architect

-- Digital transformation: if your enterprise is undergoing digital transformation, all new solutions must be in line with the global digital strategy.
+- Digital transformation: if your enterprise is undergoing a digital transformation, all new solutions must align with the global digital strategy.

 - Many risks are involved: if you know that there are many constraints and uncertainties related to a project, consider engaging a solution architect to avoid failure.

 Even the most sophisticated software product is worth investing in only if it can bring real business value.
 A software architect is a person who ensures that you spend money on tech solutions wisely instead of taking the shot in the dark.
 Specifically, they are responsible for bridging the gap between a company’s business strategy and technical solutions it purchases or builds.